ssaunderss/coffee-chat/README.md

 _(Note: using a Docker cluster is insecure and *should not* be deployed.
 If you need to deploy, reconsider the hosted option, or you can check out the manual deployment option for your preferred cloud provider/on-prem https://www.cockroachlabs.com/docs/stable/manual-deployment.html)_

+## TODOs
+- [x] Write migration files
+- [ ] Write boilerplate queries
+  - [ ] tighten up changesets for users
+- [ ] Write tests for backend
+- [ ] Start working on front end / liveviews (use Phoenix PubSub for liveview updates)
+- [ ] Shift focus to work on end to end encryption

 ### Phoenix

 To start your Phoenix server: